Moesif/moesif-aws-lambda-python/README.md

 ### Update Companies in Batch
 To update a list of [companies](https://www.moesif.com/docs/getting-started/companies/) in one batch, use the `update_companies_batch()` function.

-Similar to update_company, but used to update a list of companies in one batch.
-Only the `company_id` field is required.

 ```python
 from moesif_aws_lambda.middleware import *